sathishdoppala/customers-awarding-points/README.md

 ### Introduction

-This is a basic  JAVA REST API developed using Springboot, which offers a rewards program to its customers.
+This is a basic  JAVA REST API developed using Springboot.
+The purpose of the API is to offer rewards program to its customers.
 Awarding points will be calculated for each transaction.

 **Example:** A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction.